Air Hogs racing drone lets you experience crashes first-hand

-Air Hogs next line of toy drones aims to lower the price and difficulty barriers for racing drones.
+Air Hogs' next line of toy drones will lower the price and difficulty barriers for racing drones.

 The $100 DR1 FPV Race Drone (about £80 or AU$130) is a palm-sized quad with a camera in front that will live stream video to a phone you place in the included headset.
-The drone has ducted propellers for safety and a pressure sensor built in so you can concentrate on learning control and flying by first-person-view (FPV) flying through a headset while worrying less about dropping out of the sky.
+The drone has ducted propellers for safety and a built-in pressure sensor so you can concentrate on learning control and flying by first-person-view (FPV) through a headset while worrying less about dropping out of the sky.

-Once you've got a handle on things, you can shut off the sensor leaving you with a more traditional racing drone flying experience.
-In my brief demo of it, it seemed more agile along the lines of the Blade Glimpse FPV, but with the price and the easy flying capabilities of the Aerix Vidius HD.
+Once you've got a handle on things, you can shut off the sensor and enjoy a more traditional racing drone experience.
+During my brief demo, its agility reminded me of the Blade Glimpse FPV -- but with the price and the easy flying capabilities of the Aerix Vidius HD.

-If FPV flying doesn't interest you, Air Hogs will have the DR1 Micro Race Drone, which is a slightly smaller version of the FPV model minus its camera and headset for $40.
+If FPV flying doesn't interest you, Air Hogs will also offer the DR1 Micro Race Drone.
+This is a slightly smaller version of the FPV model minus its camera and headset for $40, which converts to about £30 or AU$50.

 At that same $40 price, which roughly converts to £30 or AU$50, Air Hogs will also have the Drift Drone.
 It's a tiny toy quadcopter similar to the Micro Race Drone, but it also slots vertically into a plastic hovercraft body so you can fly it or drive it on the ground.